gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-FIXME: Erileine stays behind.

 The mood on Forecastle's streets the next morning was stretched as taut as a violin string.
+People kept their heads down and spoke in low voices.
+They all jumped when the innkeeper's young son dropped a plate, making the boy burst into tears.

+The bosun didn't look surprised when Razi said that he was going to stay in Forecastle.
+"Just for a few days," he promised.
+"Until things settle."
+The bosun's sour look said what he thought the odds were of things settling down in a few days.

+"Absolutely not," Laeuc said firmly when Erileine asked if she could stay too.
+"Your mother would skin me and dip me in brine."

+"But paere!"
+Erileine pleaded.
+"I'm his apprentice!"

+Laeuc finally relented–he always did–but only after Erileine swore that she would go straight to Uncle Regi's if anything happened.
+As his youngest daughter raced upstairs to grab her pack, he drained the last of his tea.
+It didn't seem to help the lump in his throat.

-Everyone was in a hurry, head down, face set.
-Erileine saw people measure them sidelong as they passed–a pale red-headed man in an ever-changing coat, a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake–but no one smiled or said hello.
+Erileine followed Razi through the streets to the Hardeck.
+People measured them sidelong as they passed–a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake–but no one smiled or said hello.
+"Where are we going?" she finally asked, puffing slightly as she hurried to keep up with the long-legged bookster.

+"*La*, the captain has asked Thomas to have a look at the mountain."
+Razi paused to let two squabbling women carrying a heavy chest of drawers go by.
+"And he asked me to keep an eye on Thomas, so…"

-Forecastle's lone air dock was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
+Forecastle's lone air dock lay at the bottom of a stairway that ran down the cliff overlooked by the Hardeck.
+The dock itself was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
 Tiny compared to those at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.

 The *Presumption* was the dock's only tenant that morning.
 She was smaller than Erileine had expected: a single mast with a furled white